VirgilSecurity/virgil-crypto-c/docs/c_gmodule.md

 The c_enum item can have these attributes:

 visibility:
-    Defines symbol visibility.
+    Defines symbol binary visibility.
 The visibility attribute is optional.
     Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
 public: Symbols of the types and methods are visible in a binary file.
 private: Symbols of the types and methods are hidden in a binary file.

 scope:
-    Defines module visibility.
+    Defines component visibility.
 The scope attribute is optional.
 Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
 public: Component is visible for outside world.
 private: Component is visible only within library or a specific source file.
-opqaue: Component declaration is visible for outside world.
-Component definition is hidden in a correspond source file.
-external: Component declaration is visible for outside world.
-Component definition is located somewhere.

 name:
     Enumeration name.
 Can be ommited if it is used to define named constants.